If you want the best Veterinary Candidates, you must have these 5 essentials…

 Just saying that they provide paid CE leave or a stipend isn’t enough.
 We all know or have heard of practices that don’t make it easy to use CE benefits.
 I always ask one of the team when they last went to a CE event and how they reply is usually a good indicator – Marc S, Emergency Veterinarian

-A simple way for a practice to display a commitment to CE is to keep a schedule of Continuing Education expenses under a separate account code in your accounts.
-Print that out each quarter and be prepared to show that to candidates during your discussions and interviews.
+A simple way for a practice to display a commitment to CE/CPD is to keep a schedule of Continuing Education expenses under a separate account code in your accounts.
+Print this information out each quarter, and be prepared to show it to candidates during your discussions and interviews.

 4 – Quality of Medicine Provided

-This is a very simple but effective way to show that your practice “walks the walk” when it comes to delivering quality veterinary medicine throughout the organisation.
+This is a very simple but effective way to show that your practice “walks the walk” when it comes to delivering quality veterinary medicine throughout the organization.

 5 – Online Practice Reviews

-This was somewhat of a surprise initially, but when you come to think about it, today’s busy world full of posts, tweets and reviews about almost everything it starts to make sense.
+This was somewhat of a surprise initially, but when you consider today’s busy online world full of posts, tweets, and reviews about almost everything, it starts to make sense.